xanderstevenson/hacker-news-jobs-splunk-dashboard/README.md

-# Hacker News Jobs Splunk Dashboard
+# Hacker News Jobs Splunk Dashboard App

 This repo contains the file structure and script to allow the most recent HackerNews job postings to be collected via API and sent to a Splunk Dashboard.